quicwg/base-drafts/draft-ietf-quic-transport.md

 be recovered even if the packet arrives after packets that are sent afterwards.

-As a result, the size of the packet number encoding is at least one bit more than the base 2 logarithm of the number of contiguous unacknowledged packet numbers, including the new packet.
+As a result, the size of the packet number encoding is at least one bit more than the base-2 logarithm of the number of contiguous unacknowledged packet numbers, including the new packet.

 For example, if an endpoint has received an acknowledgment for packet 0xabe8bc,